We serve kids and teenagers from 5 to 18 years old.

 Running Partners are classmates who meet together regularly to set goals and hold each other accountable for meeting those goals.
 Running Partners encourage and inspire each other by asking good questions, listening and providing affirmation.

 We believe that children learn best when working with children younger and older than themselves rather than split up into groups based solely on age.
 In addition to individualized curriculum, all ages of students work together in groups.
+The groups are usually with a three year range of ages.

 We are not trained to serve children with serious learning disabilities but have been able to serve young heroes that are able to work independently.